 You can only bring a CDA suit of this nature when the prime contractor has reimbursed its subcontractor for the latter’s damages or remains liable for such reimbursement in the future.
 If the main contractor somehow waives its rights to a government contract claim, subcontractor rights might also be arguable waived and the sub may be out of luck.
 See information about SCA fringe benefits.

-A common mistake made by subcontractors with pass through agreement rights is that they sometimes ask the agency to resolve a dispute with the prime contractor.
+A common mistake made by subcontractors with pass through government contract rights is that they sometimes ask the agency to resolve a dispute with the prime contractor.
 See also CDA Statute of Limitations in government contract claims.

 - It is the prime that must pursue the pass-through rights under the Contract Disputes Act of 1978.